Shackleton (crater): Exploration

 On November 15, 2008, a 34-kg probe made a hard landing near the crater.
 The Moon Impact Probe (MIP) was launched from the Indian Chandrayaan-1 spacecraft and reached the surface 25 minutes later.
-The probe carried a radar altimeter, video imaging system, and a mass spectrometer, which will be used to search for water.
+The probe carried a radar altimeter, video imaging system, and a mass spectrometer, which detected the presence of water during the descent.

 Potential uses

 Some sites along Shackleton's rim receive almost constant illumination.
 At these locales sunlight is almost always available for conversion into electricity using solar panels, potentially making them good locations for future Moon landings.
 The temperature at this site is also more favorable than at more equatorial latitudes as it does not experience the daily temperature extremes of 100 °C when the Sun is overhead, to as low as −150 °C during the lunar night.

 While scientific experiments performed by Clementine and Lunar Prospector could indicate the presence of water in the polar craters, the current evidence is far from definitive.
 There are doubts among scientists as to whether or not the hydrogen is in the form of ice, as well as to the concentration of this "ore" with depth below the surface.
 Resolution of this issue will require future missions to the Moon.
 The potential presence of water suggests that the crater floor could be "mined" for deposits of hydrogen in water form, a commodity that is expensive to deliver directly from the Earth.

 This crater has also been proposed as a future site for a large infrared telescope.
 The low temperature of the crater floor makes it ideal for infrared observations, and solar cells placed along the rim could provide near-continuous power to the observatory.
 About 120 kilometers from the crater lies the 5-km tall Malapert Mountain, a peak that is perpetually visible from the Earth, and which could serve as a radio relay station when suitably equipped.

 In 2006, NASA named the rim of Shackleton as a potential candidate for its lunar outpost, originally slated to be up and running by 2020 and continuously staffed by a crew by 2024.
 The location would promote self-sustainability for lunar residents, as perpetual sunlight on the south pole would provide energy for solar panels.
 Furthermore, the shadowed polar regions are believed to contain the frozen water necessary for human consumption and could also be harvested for fuel manufacture.
-The crater is a major landing site candidate for the Artemis program and could be explored by a crew starting in 2024 with the first lunar outpost in 2028.
+The crater is a major landing site candidate for the Artemis program and could be explored by a crew starting in 2026 with a possible first lunar outpost in 2028.